goodenoughllc/policies/terms.md

 When you sign up for an account on a Good Enough creation, you are agreeing to these Terms of Service.
 These same terms cover everything Good Enough builds, including <a href="https://albumwhale.com/" target="_blank">Album Whale</a>, <a href="https://letterbird.co/" target="_blank">LetterBird</a>, <a href="https://pika.page" target="_blank">Pika</a>, <a href="https://ponder.us/" target="_blank">Ponder</a>, and <a href="https://yay.boo" target="_blank">Yay.Boo</a>.

-When we say “Company”, “we”, “our”, or “us” in this document, we are referring to [Good Enough, LLC](https://goodenough.us).
+When we say “Company”, “we”, “our”, or “us” in this document, we are referring to [Good Enough LLC](https://goodenough.us).

 When we say “Services”, we mean our websites, including [goodenough.us](https://goodenough.us), [pika.page](https://pika.page), [yay.boo](https://yay.boo), and any other product created and maintained by Good Enough LLC.
 That includes Pika, Letterbird, Yay.Boo, Ponder, and AlbumWhale, whether delivered within a web browser, desktop application, mobile application, or another format.</p>